Skip to Content

 • The disease can result in the overall reduction of fruit and crop yield.

-If left unchecked and untreated, one infected plant can lead to all of your plants contracting powdery mildew.
+If left unchecked and untreated, one infected plant can lead to all your plants contracting powdery Mildew.
 Avoiding this situation is a must.
 It is, therefore, imperative to take preventive steps so that the disease does not occur in the first place.

 Prevention Methods for Powdery Mildew

 It is a well-known fact that prevention is always better than cure.
-So, your first endeavor should be to try and ensure that your plants do not catch Powdery Mildew.
-By following the steps below, you can rest knowing that you have taken every possible action to ensure your plants are not infected.
+So, your first endeavor should be to try and ensure that your plants miss Powdery Mildew.
+Following the steps below, you can rest knowing that you have taken every possible action to ensure your plants are not infected.

 • Garden husbandry is essential.